Zero-Shot Self-Supervised Learning for MRI Reconstruction: Experiments

-Figure \ref{fig:loss_curves}a shows representative scan-specific training and validation loss curves at R = 4 of ZS-SSDU for $K \in \{1,10,25,50\}$.
+Figure \ref{fig:loss_curves_iclr}a shows representative subject-specific training and validation loss curves at R = 4 for $K \in \{1,10,25,50,100\}$.
 As expected, training loss decreases with increasing epochs for all $K$.
-Validation loss for $K$ = 1 decreases without showing a clear breaking point for stopping.
-For $K>$ 1, validation loss forms an L-curve, and the breaking point of the L-curve is used as the stopping criterion.
-Figure \ref{fig:loss_curves}b shows reconstructions corresponding to the $K$ values using the proposed stopping criterion.
-For $K>$ 1, no visible residual aliasing artifacts are observed.
-For $K$ = 1, without a clear breaking point for stopping criterion, reconstructions show lower visual and quantitative quality. $K$ = 10 is used for the rest of the study, while noting $K$ = 25 and 50 also show similar performance.
+The k-space validation loss for $K$ = 1 decreases without showing a clear breaking point for stopping.
+For $K>$ 1, the validation loss forms an L-curve, and the breaking point of the L-curve is used as the stopping criterion.

-Figure \ref{fig:loss_curves_tl}a and b show loss curves and reconstruction results on a Cor-PD slice with and without transfer learning.
-ZS-SSDU-TL, which uses pre-trained supervised PG-DLR parameters as initial starting parameters, converges faster compared to ZS-SSDU, substantially reducing the total training time.
-Both ZS-SSDU and ZS-SSDU-TL remove residual artifacts, while the latter shows visually and quantitatively improved reconstruction performance.
+$K$ = 10 is used for the rest of the study, while noting $K$ = 25, 50 and 100 also show similar performance.
+Figure \ref{fig:loss_curves_iclr}b shows loss curves on a Cor-PD slice with and without transfer learning.
+ZS-SSL-TL, which uses pre-trained supervised PG-DLR parameters as initial starting parameters, converges faster in time compared to ZS-SSL, substantially reducing the total training time.
+Average computation times for single-instance reconstruction methods are presented in Table \ref{tbl:Average_Times} in the Appendix.
+Similarly, corresponding reconstruction results for the loss curves in Figure \ref{fig:loss_curves_iclr}a and b are provided in Figure \ref{fig:Figure_loss_curve_recon} in the Appendix.